julzaza/wildwitchherbs/_posts/2025-07-10-witchy-herbs-for-protection.md

 Rather than ranking herbs, this article explores how protection worked across cultures: what people burned, wore, buried, and trusted at the edges of life.
 For a practical list of the most widely used protective plants, see **[Top 11 Protective Herbs in Witchcraft](/top-protective-herbs-witchcraft/)**.

+Many of these traditions were rooted in a deeper belief: that plants didn’t just heal, they guarded thresholds.
+Explore that idea in **[Protective Boundary Plants & Spirits](/protective-plants-boundary-spirits/)**.

 ---

 ## 🜂 Slavic Witchcraft